c-ae/cryptopt-pldi23/README_full.md

 ### Action

 `./CryptOpt --curve XXX --method YYY` will call Fiat Cryptography internally, generate assembly, write them into `./results/fiat/<<PRIMITIVE>>` and prove them correct.
 Either choose the combination curve/method you like to generate or use the script `./I_1_generate_all.sh` to generate all.
-(1.5 hrs)
+(1.5 hours)
 This may take a bit and does not need user interaction (), but you'll see the status output on the screen.
 This is successful if it generated 108 assembly files (18 primitives with each 5 bets plus 1 final run) and ends with